Murkguy/TheMurk/Draft Version 0.1/home.md

 Requirement: Magister

 Pick one list of religion spells from among the religions available to your deity and add them to your spell book.
 These spells are considered to always be prepared for you, but you must have spell points available to cast them.
-This feat is intended to allow wizards, and warlocks with pact of the tome to prepare some cleric spells.
+This feat is intended to allow magisters, and warlocks with pact of the tome to prepare some cleric spells.
 Other casters without spell books cannot benefit from this feat.

 ### Aspect of Owlbears